evanca/quick-portfolio/index.md

-# Welcome to our Capstone Project:
+# A Story of Cities and Patents
 <br>
 **Problem Statement:** How does a city become an "innovation hub"?
 Using patent data as a way to measure innovation, our goal is to investigate the factors which contribute to this growth as a hub within a city.